 “I got so excited.
 I became convinced it was going to happen and then as the years went on, the phone calls got fewer and fewer and they just disappeared and then I was just really, really disappointed because I had built it up so much in my mind.

 “So this time I have decided to protect myself a wee bit more and I’m not even going to think about it.
 That’s their job.
 If they want to write the script, if they want to make the film: Give me a call the night before the premiere and I will definitely come and I will be excited then but I don’t want to get my hopes up too high after last time.”

 Launched in 2005, the Theakston Old Peculier Crime Novel of the Year Award is the most prestigious crime novel prize in the UK and is a much-coveted accolade recognising the very best crime writing of the year.
 Adrian sees it as a really strong shortlist and a group of writers he knows and happens to have stories about.

-Adrian is joined on the shortlist by the legendary Mick Herron.
-Likened to John Le Carré, Mick picks up a fifth nomination with Joe Country, the latest in his espionage masterclass Slough House.
+Adrian beat competition from the legendary Mick Herron.
+Likened to John Le Carré, Mick picked up a fifth nomination with Joe Country, the latest in his espionage masterclass Slough House.

 “Mick is a good lad.
 I’ll tell you a story about Mick.
 A few years ago I was in Oxford and I was drinking with Mick.
 He claims not to be in MI5.
 He says he’s just an ordinary guy.

 “Here’s how his mind works.
 A few years ago I was in Oxford and we had gone out to drinking.
 I said to Mick, ‘Something terrible has happened, I’ve left my phone at home and I’m staying in an Airbnb and all I can remember is it’s by a canal’.

 “He said, ‘Describe the surroundings’.
 And I described the surroundings and by a process of detective work, he found the airbnb and got me back from the pub to the canal.
 Mick is a good lad, very very smart guy.”